NEXTGEN-TECH-ED

 • The NEXT_GEN_TECH_ED project is about the didactical design of science and tech entrepreneurship education.

-• Case studies include entrepreneurship education in several academic environments, such as Vrije Universiteit Amsterdam, University of Twente, the R&D&I projects and the ATTRACT Academy Projects.
+• Case studies include entrepreneurship education in several academic environments, such as Vrije Universiteit Amsterdam, the University of Twente, the R&D&I projects and the ATTRACT Academy Projects.

 • It aims to map the impact of science and tech entrepreneurship education on the development of entrepreneurial innovation ecosystems and science hubs.